7 min read · Design

 Quick Answers

-Yes — even on ColorPlus, dark tones show measurable shift sooner than mid-tones.
-Hardie's warranty covers them, but visible change is real on sun-baked west elevations.
+Yes — even on a factory ColorPlus finish, dark tones show visible shift sooner than mid-tones, especially on sun-baked west elevations.
+The warranty covers them, but the visible change is real.

-Warm white with crisp white trim, or slate blue-gray with warm white trim — both have aged well across decades on California homes.
+Warm white with crisp white trim, or a slate blue-gray with warm white trim — both have aged gracefully across decades on California homes and avoid the fade penalty of the darkest tones.

-Yes — accent elevations in board-and-batten with a contrasting tone is a common modern California direction; we'll spec colors per elevation when it serves the architecture.
+Yes — accenting one elevation in board-and-batten or a contrasting tone is a common modern California move, and we'll spec colors per elevation when it serves the architecture and fade exposure.

 Sources